alexeygrigorev/mlwiki.org/index.php/Binomial_Proportion_Tests.md

 ---
-title: "Binomial Proportion Tests"
 layout: default
 permalink: /index.php/Binomial_Proportion_Tests
+tags:
+- r
+- statistical-tests
+- statistics
+title: Binomial Proportion Tests
 ---

-# Binomial Proportion Tests

 ## Binomial Proportion Tests
 This is a family of [statistical tests](Hypothesis_Testing)
 - they are typically used for assessing the true proportions of the populations